Nischay-Pro/niscoin/README.md

 ## Help

-Please raise an Issue [here](https://github.com/python-telegram-xp/issues/new) if you have any problems.
+Please raise an issue [here](https://github.com/python-telegram-xp/issues/new) if you have any problems.